This is the place where the product description will appear if a product has one.

 Yes, but closely regulated due to its long lifespan.
 Always buy from reputable sellers that support sustainable fishing practices.

-Get the full visual experience — from knife to grill — in 4K on our channel:
+Get the full visual experience — from knife to grill — in 4K on the Global Seafoods YouTube channel.

 Filleting and cooking Yelloweye Rockfish isn’t just about the meal.
 It’s about honoring a fish that’s spent decades growing in the deep, cold waters of Alaska — waiting for just the right cook to bring it to the plate.